CarleneCannon-Conner/hackernews-node/README.md

 Rename `example.env` to `.env` and change the `APP_SECRET` to something different.

 This file will also contain a `DATABASE_URL` variable.
-This is used by Prisma.
+This is used by Prisma and you may also wish to alter this.

 ```
 npx prisma init